 This wouldn’t stop me from doing a hike but I do find that I enjoy hiking more when there aren’t many other people around.
 Hiking into Colca Canyon, between indigenous villages in Mexico and high in the Cordillera Blanca in Northern Peru were special hikes to me because they aren’t extremely popular and I felt as if I had the place to myself.

-Hiking the Amalfi Coast of Italy between small villages turned out to be one of those special hikes, and should be on any Italy Bucket List.
+Hiking the Amalfi Coast of Italy between small villages turned out to be one of those memorable hikes and should be on any Italy Bucket List.

-The Amalfi Coast is one of the most beautiful regions of the Italy with colorful villages clinging to the side of cliffs, sparkling blue waters and outrageously gorgeous views.
+The Amalfi Coast is one of the most beautiful regions of Italy with colorful villages clinging to the side of cliffs, sparkling blue waters, and outrageously gorgeous views.

-When I visited Italy on a solo backpacking trip back in summer 2011, I went hiking as much as possible.
+When I visited Italy on a solo backpacking trip back in 2011, I went hiking as much as possible.
 I had seen mention in the Lonely Planet that there was a system of trails between the villages of the Amalfi Coast and that one of the trails starts behind the village of Amalfi.

 But I couldn’t find a map, even at the Information Centre.
 So I would have to wing it.